Thefolle/ThesisFragility/LintIdeas.md

 Regarding restyling analysis, the lint may suggest the creation of a method whenever a certain statement or snippet is duplicated.
 However, this feature is typically already proposed by the IDE.
 When the developer tries to split the test case in logical parts, the lint may suggest either to add an explanatory comment ahead of the snippet, or to create a method with a pertinent name and Java-doc.
 The lint may also indicate that a test case should mirror a use case, so it should be divided in meaningful parts.

+Regarding recommendation W.3, the lint may suggest some id names or discourage others.